 Manure is becoming a popular way to keep soil rich with nutrients.
 There are many different kinds that are suitable for cannabis, such as horse manure and cow manure.

 There are a plethora of options available to those experiencing pests that do not involve pesticide or herbicide use, and this is imperative to maintaining an organic garden.
-Keeping the soil rich with all the necessary nutrients for a healthy marijuana crop is not hard – it just requires a little bit of research and a willingness to get creative at home.
+Keeping the soil rich with all the necessary nutrients for a healthy cannabis crop is not hard – it just requires a little bit of research and a willingness to get creative at home.

 How To Grow Organic Cannabis Indoors